ScottyLogic/greet_project/README.md

 # greet_project

-This project was created by folling the instructions of https://www.youtube.com/watch?v=r5s7nD_XO0M
+This project was created by following the instructions of this video, https://www.youtube.com/watch?v=r5s7nD_XO0M